chizakasipascal/chizakasipascal/README.md

 Software engineer inspired by Mobile and JavaScript technologies 👀.
 Working experience with the technologies included in the toolkit below.

-I create apps for both web and Android & ios, mostly using Flutter and Javascript
+I create apps for both web and Android & ios, mostly using Flutter and React-native

 <hr></hr>